 The Engineering Council is the UK regulatory body for the engineering profession.
-We hold the national registers of 222,000 Engineering Technicians (EngTech), Incorporated Engineers (IEng), Chartered Engineers (CEng) and Information and Communications Technology Technicians (ICTTech).
+We hold the national registers of over 228,000 Engineering Technicians (EngTech), Incorporated Engineers (IEng), Chartered Engineers (CEng) and Information and Communications Technology Technicians (ICTTech).

 Engineering is everywhere.
 Bridges, power stations, oil rigs, shipping and aircraft are all traditional examples of engineering that serve us daily, but engineering is so much more than this – it plays an essential role in every aspect of our life.

 Engineering delivers the smart phone you use to wake you up in the morning and catch up on the overnight news.
 It creates the 3D printers, X-Ray machines, MRI scanners and prosthetic limbs.
 It produces next generation telescopes to help us understand where we came from and develops crop technology to allow us to keep going.